 You see, there’s a small rolling calendar in one corner of your screen and when winter arrives the frost comes with it.
 Both wood and food deplete at a faster rate.
 Farms produce less and your warriors can’t fight as well in areas that don’t yet belong to you, suffering a combat penalty in the snow.
 It’s there on the ticking calendar, a little white bar that you roll through every year but still you sometimes fail to prepare correctly.
 One hasty colonisation in September can be a thoughtless drain on your food stocks.
 One round of upgrades to your houses and one rash building of a longship might see you run out of firewood prematurely.

 In these cases people will likely become unhappy, which in turn causes them to produce less in their jobs.
 Then they begin to starve or die in the cold.
 “Well at least the houses are all very roomy now,” you might think.
 But before you know it winter is over and you have six fewer villagers to work with and the posh houses you just built are lying completely empty.
 Six deaths may not sound like a lot but in Northgard it can be devastating to your growth.
 And this is just a description of bad planning during a normal winter.
 Sometimes there are blizzards, winters so harsh that your food dwindles like it’s being eaten by rats.
-Sometimes it is being by rats, because that’s another type of disaster that shows up, along with the hell portals and whiteouts.
+Sometimes it is being eaten by rats, because that’s another type of disaster that shows up, along with the hell portals and whiteouts.

 These disasters always appear in good time though, as a little red exclam on your calendar.
 You just need to get into the habit of preparation and over-compensating for everything, having contingency plans, keeping your expansions in check with your capabilities.
 The only complaint I have with these is that there’s sometimes an earthquake disaster which sets many of your buildings on fire at once.
 The idea is that you need to quickly repair them and hope you have enough wood to repair them all.
 In practice, this is just an unpleasant clickathon, finding each individual burning edifice and clicking repair as quickly as you can, like playing whackamole with burning food silos.
 I would always have enough wood and if a building got destroyed in the post-quake fires it was always because I had too many buildings to click on, or simply didn’t spot one of them in my hasty glancing-over of the map.
 The other disasters and foreshadowed threats feel strong and concerning.
 The earthquake is the only one that feels both weak and annoying to deal with, purely from a mouse user’s point of view.